alxandru/pascalVOC2YOLO/README.md

 YOLO_DIR = '/home/alx/dataset-YOLO' # Path to where to save the YOLO dataset
 ```

-Finaly run the script.
+Finally run the script.
 How long it takes to run depends on your dataset and your environment.

 ```python
 python pascalVOC2YOLO.py